caseyrysk/kindergartenlinter/README.md

 1. **Install [Node 4.0.0 or greater](https://nodejs.org)** - (5.0 or greater is recommended for optimal build performance).
 Need to run multiple versions of Node?
 Use [nvm](https://github.com/creationix/nvm).
 2. **Install [Git](https://git-scm.com/downloads)**.
 3. **[Disable safe write in your editor](https://webpack.js.org/guides/development/#adjusting-your-text-editor)** to assure hot reloading works properly.
+4. Install brew
+5. Install watchman: brew install watchman
-4. On a Mac?
+6. On a Mac?
 You're all set.
 If you're on Linux or Windows, complete the steps for your OS below.

 **On Linux:**